dainon/alexa-home/README.md

 1) Type `ps aux | grep ruby` at the Terminal to see a list of running Ruby processes

 2) If you see the server (app.rb) or the Watir runner (watir-login.rb) and want to stop either of them, type `sudo kill -9 <PID>` , PID corresponding to the program's process ID.

+OR

+1) ./killscript.sh from the command line.
+This will kill any instance of Firefox running on your computer unless you modify the script.

 ## Contributors